Travel to India during Covid-19: What you need to know before you go | NewsChannel 3-12

 What can visitors expect?

 India imposed one of the world’s strictest lockdowns in March 2020, though restrictions have been eased as the months have gone on.
 Now the government is resisting calls for another lockdown.
-The Indian Medical Association has called for a 10-15 day national lockdown.
+The Indian Medical Association has called for a 10- to 15-day national lockdown.

 Rajasthan has entered a temporary lockdown.